What is the impact of a person becoming a vegetarian on global warming?

 The greenhouse steak

 I know I keep picking on beef, but there's another huge problem with our favorite bovines.
 When you look at the full lifecycle of cattle, the emissions from producing the feed are only a small portion of the total greenhouse gas output.
+The matter was raised in a 2006 study published in Nature.
+Cattle emit a lot more gas than chickens or pigs do, and all those cow farts really add up.
+According to one of the studies' authors: "Beef is the single food with the greatest impact on the environment.
+This is true from all perspectives."

 Water use and biodiversity